robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

    python -m robot.libdoc OperatingSystem OperatingSystem.xml
    python -m robot.libdoc test/resource.robot doc/resource.libspec
-   python -m robot.libdoc --format xml MyLibrary MyLibrary.spec python -m robot.libdoc --format xml:html MyLibrary MyLibrary.xml
+   python -m robot.libdoc --format xml MyLibrary MyLibrary.spec python -m robot.libdoc --format xml -s html MyLibrary MyLibrary.xml

 The exact Libdoc spec file format is documented with an `XML schema`__ (XSD) at https://github.com/robotframework/robotframework/tree/master/doc/schema.
-The spec file format may change slightly between Robot Framework major releases.
+The spec file format may change between Robot Framework major releases.
 To make it easier for external tools to know how to parse a certain spec file, the spec file root element has a dedicated `specversion` attribute.
 It was added in Robot Framework 3.2 with value `2` and earlier spec files can be considered to have version `1`.
 The spec version will be incremented in the future if and when changes are made.

-.. note:: The `xml:html` format and automatically using it if the output
-          file extension is :file:`*.libspec` are new features in Robot Framework 3.2.
+Robot Framework 4.0 introduced new spec version `3`.

+.. note:: Robot Framework 4.0 introduced an updated xml format.
+It is
+          incompatible with former versions.
+LibDoc can only read and write new XML format.

+          The `xml:html` format introduced in Robot Framework 3.2. has been replaced by the option `-s --specdocformat <raw|html>`.

           Including source information and spec version are new in Robot Framework 3.2 as well.